UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-study-plan/week-1/index.md

 ## This week

-The whole of Module 1 is in scope for the week 1 tutorials.
+Tutorial exercises in scope this week are Sections 1.1 to 1.3, minus utilins3 (exercise 1.3.5).
+The two last exercises (`utilins3` and `util8`) will be covered next week.

 <!-- Here is the recording available for Week 1 from William: -->
 <!--  -->